 A bit of the Club’s History:

-1984: The Club was officially founded in 1984 by Mr David Neil.
+1984: The club was officially found in 1984 by Mr David Neil.
 It first operated from Ballasalla School with only 40 gymnasts in attendance.

 1986: In 1986 the club moved to a different premises: Arbory School.

-In 1987, numbers were growing to 60 and more so the club needed to use other additional facilities.
+1987: In 1987, numbers were growing to 60 and more so the club needed to use other additional facilities.
 The club decided on Castle Rushen High School.
-At this time, David Niell left and we gained another Head Coach.
+At this time, David Neil left and we gained another Head Coach.

-1998: In 1998, we were doing very well, as such we hosted the first Open Aged Group Championships and CRHS.
+1988: In 1988, we were doing very well, as such we hoste the first Open Aged Group Championships at CRHS.

-1991: In 1991, the numbers in the gym increased to 120 and the IOM Gymnastics Associated was formed.
+1991: In 1991, the numbers in the gym increased to 120 and the IOM Gymnastics Association was formed.

-1993: In 1993, gymnasts from EVGC competed for the first time in the UK and some even competed in the Island Games. ]
+1993: In 1993, gymnasts for EVGC competed for the first time in the UK and some even competed in the Island Games.

-1994: In 1994, Cristina Bontas of Romania, who was a gold medalist in the 1992 Olympics, joined the club for a year to help develop the club.
-This was the year the club began classes in Ramsey as the club had an impressive 185 gymnasts registered.
+1994: In 1994, Christina Bontas of Romania, who won a gold medal in the 1992 Olympics joined the club for a year to develop and educate the club further.
+This was the year the began classes in Ramsey as the club had an impressive 185 gymnasts registered.

-1995: In 1995, plans were submitted for the facility you see today, were finally passed after much hassle.
+1995: In 1995, plans were submitted for the facility you see today, were finally passed after much hassle and debate.
 Also, one of the club’s gymnasts gained the Island’s first Gold Medal in the Island Games in Gibraltar.

 1996: In 1996, fundraising began with a ‘Stop the Clock’ raffle for a Vauxhall Corsa!

-1997: In 1997, the club had to move into Fairfield School to accommodate the rising numbers of the gymnasts, with also opening more classes at Peel Clothworkers’ School, the club had reached 220.
-Another fantastic achievement was seen in this year where more gymnasts competed in the Island Games in Jersey where we won an amazing Team Bronze.
+1997: In 1997, the club had to move to Fairfield School to accommodate the rising numbers of the gymnasts, with also opening more classes at Peel Clothworkers’ School, the had reached 220 gymnasts.
+Another fantastic achievement was seen this year where more gymnasts competed in the Island Games in Jersey where we won an amazing Team Bronze.

-Ellan Vannin Gymnastics Club opened in the year 2000 as an actual purpose-built facility.
-A small team of dedicated coaches ran and opened the purpose-built gym in 2000 but still held other classes in various parts of the Island.
-Only a few remain from that original team of coaches and staff which shows the true love and commitment of the sport.
+2000: Ellan Vannin Gymnastics Club opened in the 2000 as an actual purpose-built facility.
+A small team of dedicated coaches ran and opened the gym in 2000 but still help other classes in various parts of the Island.
+Only a few remain from that original team of coaches and staff which shows the true love and commitment from them.

-Gymnastics is a fundamental skill that helps within all sports.
-The club has progressed well for the Island and has even seen some gymnasts travel to the UK to compete at National competitions.
+Gymnastics is a fundamental skill that help children within every aspect of their lives.
+The club has progressed very well for an Island and has even seen some gymnasts travel to the UK to compete at National Competitions.
 We are looking forward to the development of the gym and giving all children a fun and enjoyable experience where they can grow and improve.